Simplifying HMO vs PPO.

-We at AHIC meet with a lot of people and more often than not, they will have heard of HMOs and PPOs and may have had one of them in the past.
-However, the majority of people aren’t exactly sure what each is and how they differ.
-Each is a type of “managed care” that uses a network of doctors, hospitals, and healthcare facilities in order to offer a cost effective alternative to traditional fee for service plans.
-Let’s take a look at each individually.
+Most people we meet with have heard of HMOs and PPOs, but aren’t sure how they’re different.
+Each is a type of managed care that uses a network of doctors, hospitals, and healthcare facilities to offer a cost-effective alternative to traditional plans.
+Let’s take a look at each:

-A health maintenance organization or HMO use their own network of doctors, hospitals and other healthcare providers who have agreed to provide service for an agreed on payment.
-A HMO will require you to stay within this network to receive health services and may also require referrals and prior authorization.
-Generally you will be assigned or choose a primary care physician (PCP) that will be the one to coordinate additional care.
+A Health Maintenance Organization (HMO) uses their own network of doctors, hospitals and other healthcare providers who have all agreed to provide a service for an agreed upon payment.
+A HMO requires you to stay within its network to receive health services, and may referrals and prior authorization.
+Generally, you’ll choose or be assigned a Primary Care Physician (PCP) that will help you coordinate additional care.

-Example.
-If you suffer from shoulder pain you would first need to be examined by your PCP to determine if you needed a specialist.
-If your PCP does determine you should see a specialist, he will refer you to a specialist within the network for your additional needed care.
+For example: If you’re suffering from shoulder pain, you’d first need to be examined by your PCP who will determine if you need to see a specialist.
+If you do, your PCP will refer you to a specialist in your network for additional care.

-- Emergency and urgently needed services received outside of the plan network are covered.
+- Emergency and urgently needed services received outside of the network are covered.

 - When the enrollee is temporarily absent from the plan’s service area, dialysis services are covered.

-- If the network does not have a certain necessary specialist in the network.
+- If the network does not have a necessary specialist that you require.

-The networks available to you will be dependent on where you live.
-Not all networks are made equally, so selection for your situation is important.
-You may want access to certain doctors, hospitals and facilities so it’s very important to choose the plan that gives you that access.
-In the end the network decides the level of care you receive, so it is the most important.
-Working with an agent is very helpful in finding out which networks are available and which include the facilities and doctors you want.
+The networks available depend on where you live.
+Not all networks are created equal, so your selection, based on your situation, is important.
+If you want to visit specific doctors, hospitals, and facilities, you’ll need to choose the plan that gives you access.
+An agent can help you find out which networks are available and include the facilities and doctors you want.

-How much are you willing to pay in monthly premiums and out of pocket costs.
-HMOs are generally going to be less costly when compared to PPOs at the expense of staying in network.
+HMOs are generally less costly than PPOs, at the expense of staying in-network.
 If cost is a major factor then HMO should be a consideration.

-PPO or preferred provider organization, just like an HMO, offers a network of healthcare providers you can use for your medical care.
-The major difference in the PPO is that you have the option to use the network, or, you can go out of network for a higher cost.
+Preferred Provider Organization (PPO), like HMO, offers a network of healthcare providers for your medical care.
+The major difference is you have the option to use the network, or for a higher cost, you can go outside of the network.

 A PPO offers you the freedom and flexibility to receive care from any provider.
-This means you can see any doctor or specialist, or use any hospital without a referral.
-This also means you do not have to be assigned a PCP.
+This means you can visit any doctor, specialist, or hospital without a referral.
+This also means you do not have to have an assigned PCP.

 Is a PPO right for you?

-This decision is a little more simple compared to an HMO.
-If you are not willing to be a part of an HMO that requires referrals and authorizations and are willing to pay higher costs, then a PPO would be a good fit for you.
+This decision is a little more straightforward.
+If you want the option to visit any care provider without a referral, and are willing to pay more, a PPO may be for you.

-Still unsure on which to choose?
-You are not alone, AHIC is here to help.
-If you would like someone to walk you through the process of applying for Medicare and/or shopping for a plan, then please click on the link below.
-Our services are at NO COST to you and we will be here to help you for the lifetime of your policy.
+If you’re still not sure which to choose, you’re not alone.
+AHIC is here to walk you through the process of applying for Medicare or shopping for the plan that’s right for you.
+Our services are free for you and we’ll be here to help for the lifetime of your policy.